Wondering if it’s possible to create custom dashboards in Google Analytics 4?

 When you log into GA4 and navigate to the Reports tab, the first thing you’ll see is the Reports Snapshot.

-The Reports Snapshot is a pre-made GA4 dashboard that gives you an overview of how your website is doing.
-Although it’s a great start, this dashboard probably includes reports you won’t use, or maybe doesn’t have a report “card” that you want it to have.
+The Reports Snapshot is a pre-made Google Analytics dashboard that gives you an overview of your website’s performance.
+Although it’s a great start, this dashboard probably includes reports you won’t use or doesn’t have a report “card” that you want it to have.

 To start, click the pencil icon in the upper right corner of the screen: